pactflow/docs.pactflow.io/website/docs/docs/user-interface/settings/teams.md

 **New Team** will allow you to create a new team and assign applications and environments to that team.

 **Delete** allows you to unlink all users, applications and environments from a team and remove it.
 Deleting the team will also disassociate any secrets and webhooks that were associated with the team.
-The secrets and webhooks that were disassociated will then be editable only by users with the `secret:manage:all` and `webhook:manage:all` permissions respectively (eg Administrators).
+The secrets and webhooks that were disassociated will then be editable only by users with the `secret:manage:*` and `webhook:manage:*` permissions respectively (eg Administrators).

 **Edit** allows you to change the name and applications of an existing team, assign Team Administrators and assign environments.